Rambalac/ACDDokanNet/Readme.md

 News
 ----
+### 2016-11-27
+* Release 1.6.2.
+* Better async code, also refactored and cleaned up - less lockups and slowdown.
+* Updated Amazon API to process error 500 and 504.
+Added support for Stream.
+* Big files download keeps HTTP stream if possible between reads.
+Memory cache get shared and bigger with smaller chunks.
+It should help with playing video.
+Together with error 500 and 504 processing it should make file copy faster and more reliable.

 ### 2016-11-05
 * Release 1.6.2.
 * New feature! "**Upload here**" from cloud folder context menu in Explorer will upload files copied into clipboard **without** buffering that files in temp folder.
 Upload starts immediately.
 Folders are supported.